pik3d/19en/README.md

 ![4_view](/assets/images/4view.jpg)
 ![minMAJ](/assets/images/2dgra.png)
 To download and install:
-  - in the table (top of the page) click the file: pik3d.zip;
+  - in the table (top of the page) click the file: pik3d.zip or pik3d_Linux.zip;
   - in the window that opens, on the right, click the button: Download (~ 1MB);
   - unpack the file: pik3d.zip in some folder;
   - click the file: pik3d_DOC.html - it should open in the default browser;